University of Galway Students' Union: Executive committee

 While the president, along with the staff, is mainly responsible for the day-to-day running of the union, the Students' Union Executive is the committee that runs the union on an ongoing basis.
 It consists of fifteen elected members, whose responsibilities cover different student concerns - from educational issues to accommodation and discrimination.
-Of the fifteen members of the Executive, four are paid sabbatical (full-time) Officers, i.e. the president and three vice-presidents, while the other twelve officers work on a part-time, unpaid basis.
+Of the fifteen members of the executive, four are paid sabbatical (full-time) officers, i.e. the president and three vice-presidents, while the other twelve officers work on a part-time, unpaid basis.

 Students elect their Students' Union officers.
 The term of office is from 1 July to 30 June of the following year.
-To be eligible to run for election, candidates must be a full member of the Students' Union, i.e. a registered student or current Executive Officer, and receive 20 nominations.
-Candidates require three nominators who must be full members of the union and Club Captains (where the position sought is Clubs' Captain) or Society Auditors (where the position is Societies' Chairperson).
+To be eligible to run for election, candidates must be a full member of the Students' Union, i.e. a registered student or current executive officer, and receive 20 nominations.
+Candidates require three nominators who must be full members of the union and club captains (where the position sought is clubs' captain) or society auditors (where the position is societies' chairperson).

 History

-Though a Students' Representative Council was established in 1911, this council was short-lived.
-The re-establishment of the body was proposed in the auditor's inaugural address in November 1913.
+The first form of student representation in what is now University of Galway was the foundation of a Student Representation Council (SRC) in December of 1911, with B.A Cusack elected as their first President.
+In 1913, the auditor of the College's Literary and Debating Society, Conor O'Malley, noted that the SRC had 'never gone beyond the stage of paper'.
+O'Malley would go on to call upon the alumni and students to establish a 'Union', which at this stage referred to a student building, rather than an organisation, with this style of Student Union building being pioneered by Queen's on the island of Ireland.
 The council was firmly established by the mid-1920s, and in the 1960s was formally developed into the university's Students' Union, then known as Comhairle Teachta na Mac Léinn.
-The non-existence of society records from that period makes this contention impossible to prove.

-Restructured in 1964 in the Students' Union (although retaining the Irish Comhairle Teacha na Mac Léinn until later years), the function of the union as per the constitution is to "to represent its members and promote, defend and vindicate the rights of its members at all levels of society".
-Below are some highlights from the Unions past.
+Restructured in 1964 into the Students' Union (although retaining the Irish Comhairle Teacha na Mac Léinn until later years), the function of the union as per the constitution is "to represent its members and promote, defend and vindicate the rights of its members at all levels of society".
+Key events from the union's past include: